cultuurnet/apidocs/projects/widgets/docs/introduction.md

 **UiTPAS Mechelen**

 The agenda of [UiTPAS Mechelen](https://uitin.mechelen.be/uitpas-activiteiten) lists all events accessible with UiTPAS.
-On The detail page of each event you will not only find the UiTPAS price but also the various UiTPAS rewards that the organizer of the event offers.
+On the detail page of each event you will not only find the UiTPAS price but also the various UiTPAS rewards that the organizer of the event offers.